Marker Logo

 Erected 1985 by United States Department of Interior.

 Location.
 46° 24.28′ N, 120° 16.171′ W. Marker is in Zillah, Washington, in Yakima County.
-Marker is on 1st Avenue west of 2nd Street, on the right when traveling west.
+It is on 1st Avenue west of 2nd Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 117 First Avenue, Zillah WA 98953, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Indians Winter Encampment (approx. 2.7 miles away); At the Peak of the Harvest (approx. 2.7 miles away); Newell's Drive (approx. 2.8 miles away); Indian Horse Races (approx. 2.8 miles away); Crossroads to Market (approx. 2.8 miles away); Lou Shattuck (approx. 2.8 miles away); The Old Blacksmith Shop (approx. 2.8 miles away); When Hops Were Picked by Hand (approx. 2.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Indians Winter Encampment (approx. 2.7 miles away); At the Peak of the Harvest (approx. 2.7 miles away); Newell's Drive (approx. 2.8 miles away); Indian Horse Races (approx. 2.8 miles away); Crossroads to Market (approx. 2.8 miles away); Lou Shattuck (approx. 2.8 miles away); The Old Blacksmith Shop (approx. 2.8 miles away); When Hops Were Picked by Hand (approx. 2.8 miles away).

 Paid Advertisement